methylDragon/ros-sensor-fusion-tutorial/02 - Global Pose Estimate Fusion (Example Implementation).md

 Easy!
 We'll just set up a static one that we'll tune.

 Head over to the hedge_msg_adapter package, and go into the param folder.
-You should find a covariances.yaml file.
+You should find a covariances.yaml file. **I wrote that message adapter and exposed the covariances as parameters you can easily load using config files** (via rosparam.)

 If you read the previous part of the tutorial, this should be pretty self explanatory.
 To keep things simple, we'll just tune the diagonals.